christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 # Example with a Dense layer

-Let's take, as model, a very simple one with only one Dense layer with 2 filters in one dimension:
+Let's take, as model, a very simple one with only one Dense layer with 2 filters in one dimension and an input of dimension 2:

 <img src="{{ site.url }}/img/deeplearningcourse/DL7.png">

 Such a layer produces a vector of 2 scalars:

-$$ v_i = \sum_j \theta_{i,j} x_j $$
+$$ f_\theta : \{x_j\} \rightarrow \Big\{ v_i = \sum_j \theta_{i,j} x_j \Big\}_i$$

 Please keep in mind that it is not possible to descend the gradient directly on this output because it is composed of two scalars.
 We need a loss function, that returns a scalar, and tells us how to combine these two outputs.
-For example, the addition:
+For example, the Softmax+CrossEntropy we have seen previously:

 $$ L = CrossEntropy(Softmax(v)) $$